prof7bit/TorChat/README.markdown

 If you have one of the versions above you are safe.
 If you have installed the .deb file from github you are also safe.
-If you have and older version (especially 550-1 or 534-1) then you should update.
+If you have an older version (especially 550-1 or 534-1) then you should update.

 TorChat2